 Here's a quick timeline:

-On October 2, 2023, the National Committee for the Organization of the Demographic Structure in Kuwait endorsed new policies aimed at increasing the employment of Kuwaiti citizens in both public and private sectors.
+In October 2023, the National Committee for the Organization of the Demographic Structure in Kuwait approved new policies to enhance the employment of Kuwaiti citizens in both public and private sectors.
+The committee, established under Prime Ministerial Resolution No. 392, works to curb the expatriate population and regulate the flow of foreign workers.

 [fs-toc-omit]New Policies Impacting the Public Sector

-The committee has introduced a new employment contract tailored specifically for Kuwaiti citizens to streamline their hiring process within Kuwaiti government agencies.
+- The committee introduced a new employment contract tailored for Kuwaiti citizens, making the hiring process within government agencies smoother.

 [fs-toc-omit]New Policies Impacting the Private Sector